France braces for mass rail strikes

 Unions fear the changes are a first step towards privatising the SNCF - a claim the government denies - and object to plans to strip new hires of a special rail workers' status guaranteeing jobs for life and early retirement.

-As with his reforms loosening France's rigid labour code, Macron plans to push through the SNCF overhaul by executive order to avoid lengthy parliamentary debate, a move his critics have blasted as undemocratic.

-Unions have so far failed to block any of his changes despite several mass protests against reforms that include plans to scrap 120,000 public sector jobs.
+Unions have so far failed to block Macron's reforms, including controversial changes to the labour code, despite several mass protests drawing tens of thousands of people to the streets.

 Political expert Philippe Braud said Macron could succeed in reforming France where previous presidents have failed by methodically taking on one reform after another.